aimrt.channel

 Usage notes:

-• If subscriber_use_inline_executor is set to true, the publisher’s executor is used directly to execute subscriber callbacks, which will block the Publish method until all subscriber callbacks are completed.
+• If subscriber_use_inline_executor is set to true, the subscriber callback will be executed directly using the publisher’s executor, blocking the publisher’s Publish method until all subscriber callbacks have completed execution.

-• subscriber_executor takes effect only when subscriber_use_inline_executor is false.
-The backend will asynchronously deliver subscriber callbacks to this executor, and the Publish method will return immediately.
+• subscriber_executor only takes effect when subscriber_use_inline_executor is false.
+The backend will deliver all subscriber callbacks to this executor for asynchronous execution, and the publisher’s Publish method will return immediately.

 Here is a simple example: